Kawanishi E15K Shiun: Design and development

-In 1939, the Imperial Japanese Navy instructed the Kawanishi Aircraft Company to develop a two-seat, high-speed reconnaissance floatplane, which was required to have sufficient performance to escape interception by land-based fighters as well as an 800-nautical mile range.
-It was planned to equip a new class of cruisers, intended to act as a flagship for groups of submarines, operating six of the new floatplanes to find targets.
-The first of the new cruisers, Ōyodo, was also ordered in 1939.
+In 1939, the Imperial Japanese Navy (IJN) instructed the Kawanishi Aircraft Company to develop a twin-seat high-speed reconnaissance floatplane; requirements included sufficient performance to escape interception as well as a range of 800 nautical miles.
+Atypically, 14-Shi specification accompanying this instruction departed from the established convention of a list of strict performance metrics and requirements; instead, the company was simply informed that the envisioned floatplane would need to be capable of outperforming enemy land-based fighters.
+IJN planners intended to use the type aboard its new class of cruisers, intended to act as a flagship for groups of submarines, operating six of the new floatplanes to find targets.
+The first of these new cruisers, Ōyodo, was also ordered in 1939.